n8n-io/n8n-docs/docs/courses/level-two/chapter-2.md

 ## Binary data

 So far, you have mainly worked with text data.
-But what if you want to process data that is not text?
+But what if you want to process data that's not text?
 For example, images or PDF files.
 This is binary data, as it's represented in the binary numeral system.
 In this form, binary data doesn't offer you useful information, so it needs to be converted into a readable form.

 In n8n, you can process binary data with the following nodes: